Exclusive: J.C. Penney taps debt restructuring advisers - sources | MarketScreener

 J.C.
 Penney is grappling with financial losses that have collectively surpassed $1.7 billion between 2014 and the first three months of this year.

-The company's stock, down more than 50% over the past year despite rising U.S. consumer spending, trades just above $1, giving it a market capitalization of $342 million.
+The company's stock, down more than 60% over the past year despite rising U.S. consumer spending, traded just above $1 before Reuters reported it had hired advisers, giving it a market capitalization of $342 million.
 Its debt trades at distressed levels

 The department store chain hired a new chief executive in late 2018 who moved to stop selling appliances and limit its furniture offerings.
 The decisions were aimed at refocusing J.C Penney on its roots selling mid-priced apparel and other merchandise targeted at U.S. families, though analysts have questioned whether the strategy will result in a successful turnaround at a retailer that has suffered declining foot traffic at stores for years.